How to health check the mental wellbeing of your employees

 8. Tweak your on-boarding Experience for new recruits

-Lockdown recruits are a fact of 2020 and 2021, and they require a robust induction to thrive.
+All new recruits require a robust induction to thrive.
 This includes signposting to the tools and support in place to look after their physical and mental wellbeing.
 This is a really good opportunity to set the tone with your new talent that their wellbeing is important to you.

 As part of our Benenden Health for business proposition, we provide presentations that you can use to demonstrate the help that your team can tap into on a self-serve basis, again empowering them to take care of their wellbeing.
 Having this sort of conversation at the induction stage tells your new recruits that you care, whilst normalising dialogue around mental wellbeing.